How Much Should I Charge for a Gig?

-- weddings, private parties, and corporate gigs are usually the most lucrative.
-During this kind of gigs, you are required to work long hours, play covers and requests, put in a lot of rehearsing time.
+- Weddings, private parties, and corporate gigs are usually the most lucrative.
+During these kinds of gigs, you are required to work long hours, play covers and requests, put in a lot of rehearsing time.
 In these settings, music is usually a background element, so your audience won’t be very attentive or prone to listen to your original music.
 You might get useful contacts and new fans, but the chances are lower than with other kinds of gigs.

-- pub gigs are usually less lucrative.
-During this kind of gigs, you might be required to play only a short set of original songs, as the stage will be divided with other bands or artists.
+- Pub gigs are usually less lucrative.
+During these kinds of gigs, you might be required to play only a short set of original songs, as the stage will be divided with other bands or artists.
 Sometimes, however, you get a whole gig for yourself and you are requested to play covers.
 In the first case scenario, you can’t expect to be paid a lot (sometimes you won’t get paid at all).
 In the second case scenario, you should charge the venue fairly, as you are going to provide a professional service for their clients.

-- festival gigs can vary a lot in terms of money.
-Big festivals can be both lucrative and great in terms of visibility, but they can be accessed only by established acts.
+- Festival gigs can vary a lot in terms of money.
+Big festival stages can be both lucrative and great in terms of visibility, but they can be accessed only by established acts.
+Larger festivals often have smaller stages dotted around the venue, which can serve as a platform for you as an artist and to build contacts with festival organisers.
 Smaller festivals, usually run by local associations, have usually tighter budgets.
 In this setting, you are often required to perform just a 30 minutes’ set and you are free to play originals.
 These gigs are great to enlarge your fanbase and get useful contacts, but they are often unpaid.